 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Judicial Review in the United States and in the WTO: Some Similarities and Differences" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 274.
+274.